bs2kbs2k/smlinux/README.md

 Change your `Linux=` command string during first install to one that works with your distro such as those listed below, or paste the command directly into a terminal first.  smlinux only installs dependendencies automatically during the very first installation; if you wish to force reinstallation run `smlinux depends` or add ` --depends` to `smlinux update` or `smlinux build`.

 If your distribution needs additional dependencies not listed here, please let me know their names so I can add them.
 The Ubuntu list is confirmed compatible with WSL, Debian 9 and Ubuntu 18/20 but other versions also likely work.
-Some build targets depend on additional packages not listed below, for example Android builds require android-sdk, web targets emscriptem sdk, dos targets djgpp, which smlinux will only install when needed.
-If gcc --version does not report 8 or newer when building sm64nx, smlinux will attempt first to install gcc-9 then if unsuccesful gcc-8; users of distros without apt wanting to build sm64nx will need to do this manually.
+Some build targets depend on additional packages not listed below, for example Android builds require android-sdk and openjava-jdk and dos targets require djgpp, which smlinux only installs when needed.
+If gcc --version does not report 8 or newer when building sm64nx, smlinux will attempt first to install gcc-9 then if unsuccesful gcc-8.
+Users of distros without apt will need to pre-install gcc-8 and JDK in those situations.

-debian/ubuntu: *does not need to be specified*
+debian/ubuntu: *does not need to be specified; automatic if apt is available*

 	sudo apt install zenity git python3 python3-pip wget unzip unrar p7zip build-essential bsdmainutils binutils libaudiofile-dev libglew-dev libsdl2-dev  libsdl1.2-dev libusb-1.0-0-dev libzstd-dev mplayer

-Arch:
+Arch/Manjaro:

 	sudo pacman -S base-devel python audiofile sdl2 glew python-zstandard python-pip zstd zenity